Pole11/ing-sw-2024-polelli-pozzi-quartieri-tessera/deliverables/uml.md

 - In `obectiveCards`:
     - example of 3 animal: `element=[animal, animal, animal]`
     - example of 1 Quill and  2 Inkwell: `element = [Quill, Inkwell, Inkwell]`

-Probably we should give an id to all the cards so that we can render them with the right texture, and we can track which one has been used or not.

-`covered` is true only if is under another corner.

 Order from top-left to bottom-left \[0-3\]